-With in-person events now impossible due to Covid-19, many orgs are taking their security conferences online
+With in-person events fraught with peril due to Covid-19, many orgs are taking their security conferences online

 The first coronavirus-related tremor in the technology conference space was felt when Mobile World Conference (MWC), a keystone in the calendar that draws tens of thousands of tech enthusiasts to Barcelona every year, was canceled in February.